nestordemeure/nestordemeure.github.io/content/cooking/savoury/special_meal/nachos.md

 ## Credits:

-This recipe was inspired by [Adam Ragusea's nachos recipe](https://youtu.be/54bgnpePrIo?t=250) (mixed with my own tortilla recipe) which made me realize that I can cook nachos at home.
+This recipe was inspired by [Adam Ragusea's nachos recipe](https://youtu.be/54bgnpePrIo?t=250) (mixed with my own tortilla recipe) which made me realize that I can and should cook nachos at home.